 Once we arrive at the center of the valley, I notice the RV section of the park is full.
-One campsite has a string of white lights hanging across their designated area, along with a corn hole game sits ready for a friendly match on the narrow patch of grass.
+One campsite displays a string of white lights across its designated area, while a corn hole game sits ready for a friendly match on the narrow patch of grass.
 The tents seem to be more sporadically placed, each boasting its own unique and diverse setups, creating a dynamic atmosphere.

 “What the hell?”
 Morgan asks, her voice pitched extra high.

 “Sorry about that,” Hunter says, a hint of embarrassment in his tone.
 “Almost missed our turn.”

 Normally, nothing prevents my friend from driving with a feathered foot.
 In fact, Hunter is my most reliable and levelheaded college buddy.
 Though our friendship is relatively young, lasting only about a year, I have a strong intuition that we are destined to be lifelong friends.

 I catch sight of our pink reserved sign in the distance, and a grin effortlessly spreads across my face.
 I never tire of the breathtaking landscape: lush green grass, yellow and white wild flowers, and red sandstone bluffs.
 It’s an enchanting escape from the barren city.

 Our chosen campsite nestles in a somewhat secluded enclave, snug against the imposing canyon walls.
 Towering trees gracefully drape over the site, creating a perfect haven of soothing shade.